juan267/oauth/README.md

 ## Summary
 In this challenge you will make LinkedIn API calls using OAuth 2.0.
 You are NOT allowed to use any OAuth or API gems.
-You will implement this challenge by using [Faraday Gem](https://github.com/lostisland/faraday) to make http requests.
+You will implement this challenge by using [HTTParty Gem](https://github.com/jnunemaker/httparty) to make http requests.

 ## Releases